Srinivasareti/Tribute-Website-A.P.J.-Abdul-Kalam/README.md

 This project is created as part of learning front-end web development.
 It demonstrates the use of semantic HTML and basic CSS styling in building a meaningful static webpage.

-## 🔗 Live Preview

-*Coming Soon* or *[Add GitHub Pages link if deployed]*

----

-Feel free to clone, modify, or improve this project.
-All content used is for educational purposes only.